Unlocking design value, across 5 companies and cross-functional teams simultaneously.

 Design Maturity Level Framework explained across all teams

 80% of this role was influencing stakeholders and helping to reframe their thinking.
-I found the difference between managing IC's versus managing business owners & leaders was I became the go-to person to help them think through sticky situations, instead of delivering tactical outputs e.g, 'How do I brief a design agency and assess them?', 'How do I spread user-centric thinking in my team?'
-In return, I asked a lot more inward and outward questions to check mindsets.
-It was key to bring focus and clarity to the vision, milestones and navigating project impacts.
+I found that the difference between managing IC's versus managing business owners & leaders was I became the go-to person to help them think through sticky situations, instead of us just delivering tactical outputs e.g:

 This was all about being cross-functional and working with business units across the entire RCA, and NICA organizations to support the teams I was managing.
 I quickly had more departments to co-ordinate with - and learnt you need contacts and rapport to move forward, build buy-in and consensus, and to address conflicting priorities.

-Business owners and senior stakeholders often see business areas as individual asset blocks.
+Business owners and senior stakeholders often see business areas as company asset blocks.
 I learned that design's highest value in this context lies in its ability to identify ways to enhance the end-user experience.
 Then clearly linking this to how it can drive adoption and growth, improve customer engagement, and or strengthen brand positioning for companies entering new markets.

 In workshops, plan extra 15-min breaks.
 Schedule sessions during off-peak times for convenience, and consider offering free coffee, snacks, and travel for a higher number of respondents.